iplitharas/movierama/api/api-docs.md

   -H 'accept: application/json' \
   -H 'X-CSRFToken: YzEirAJU5mkM8vZYAY7KYy3N6sVqSbhFLWUI8dAPmP3osinEEx2tG8ZizB6ydiig
   ```
-and a successful response with `status-code=204`
+Response:  `status-code=204`

-Trying to delete a movie from different user  will give a response of:
+Trying to delete a movie from different user  will give a response:
 ```json
 {
   "detail": "You do not have permission to perform this action."
 }
 ```
-and a `status-code=Forbidden`
+status-code:`Forbidden`

 **Note**: Only authenticated and author users can access this endpoint.